sgrill1/IntroToSpring/README.md

 # IntroToSpring

-A first web development project using the Spring framework
+A first web development project using the Spring framework, following the Spring Basics course on Treehouse (https://teamtreehouse.com/library/spring-basics)

 ## Key Features